waamm/waamm.github.io/_posts/2025-12-18-weil-pairing-part-i.md

 ## The Complex Torus

-I don't have access to Weil's original papers --- and it's generally discouraged to read them anyway because his language of algebraic geometry is too dated --- but I want to start with sketching some of the relevant theory over the complex numbers $\mathbb{C}$, which I believe was his point of entry.[^Wikipedia]
+At the moment I don't have access to Weil's original papers --- and it's generally discouraged to read them anyway because [his](https://en.wikipedia.org/wiki/Foundations_of_Algebraic_Geometry) language of algebraic geometry is too dated --- but I want to start with sketching some of the relevant theory over the complex numbers $\mathbb{C}$, which I believe was his point of entry.[^Wikipedia]

 [^Wikipedia]: In fact, on [Wikipedia](https://en.wikipedia.org/wiki/Weil_pairing) it has said since 2009:
     > the corresponding results for elliptic functions *were known*, and can be expressed simply by use of the Weierstrass sigma function.